PpAaMm19945/stage-builder/public/books/My First Books/colors-around-me/content.md

 # Page 4
 ![Page 4](images/page-04.png)

-BLUE like the big, beautiful sky.
+BLUE like the big sky above.

-**Ask:** Look outside!
-What color is the sky today?
+**Ask:** What color is the water?

 ---

 # Page 5
 ![Page 5](images/page-05.png)

-BROWN like Taata's strong hands.
+BROWN like my beautiful hands.

 **Ask:** What color are your hands?